graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 to change the order of arguments.
 Since changing the order of arguments in some cases can remain invisible to the caller and lead to hardly detected bugs, the method name has been changed from `AddValue` to `Add`.

+### 26. The settings class provided to `GraphQL.NewtonsoftJson.GraphQLSerializer` has changed.

+Previously the settings class used was `Newtonsoft.Json.JsonSerializerSettings`.
+Now the class is `GraphQL.NewtonsoftJson.JsonSerializerSettings`.
+The class inherits from the former class, but sets the default date parsing behavior set to 'none'.